adamyork/5p1d3r/README.md

 I love data analysis.
 I often find my self creating graph and charts of various things.
 This can be a tedious task; copying and pasting data from one place to another.
 Manually running DOM selectors with jquery in a page,or building a node/python based web parser.
 I really wanted something simple with a gui.

 ###### *This software is for educational purposes only.
-The author is not responsible for it's misuse.
+The author is not responsible for its misuse.
 Please use in accordance with data source policies, threshold, and limits.*

 **5p1d3r** does this.